Skiitr/skiitr.github.io/projects.md

 ### Low Noise Switched Amplifier
 The goal of this module was to take in 3 independent RF input signals at 2-3.75GHz and amplify a selected path while maintaining low noise specification, ensuring low return loss and high isolation between ports.
 I was the primary mechanical and printed circuit board designer of this project.
 The package was a 4.0 x 2.0 x 0.5-inch box with 4 SMA connectors on the leading face and one micro d-subminiature connector for power and communication on the rear face.
 This module required a very thin PCB while overlapping large areas of RF circuitry with limited layer count.
 The bottom side of the board was a switch bank feeding into an LNA on the top side of the board.
 Care was taken prevent RF signal isolation in the routing placement and layer configuration of the board.
 Blind vias on both sides of the board were required as was impedance matching of traces.
 This project was successful in meeting all specifications and due to its success future order were placed.

-{::comment}
-### 30 to 512 MHz 100W Power Amplifier
-We were asked to develop a 30-512MHz high power amplifier to go into th wing of a UAV.
-This has requirements that it must not generate too much heat, or at least cool itself with a build in heatsink, and it had to weigh a little as possible.
-In order to fit the large RF amplifier and power supply cirtical care had to be
-{:/comment}

 <hr />

 ## Mechanical Engineering